risawitama/verbose-potato/README.md

-## Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+## I used to work in a shoe recycling shop.
+It was sole destroying.